pinanek/pinanek.github.io/Readme.md

 **Work-In-Process** btw 😉.

-This is the monorepo source code for my site 😎.
+This is the monorepo source code for my personal site 😎.
 [Live site](http://pinanek23.pages.dev).

 ## Tech stack